CircuitVerse/Blog/content/posts/Vedant_jain_final_report.md

 ### Feature: Suggest tags for Project
 ---
-This feature intend to improve tagging feature in projects.
+This feature intends to improve tagging feature in projects.
 This feature helps to suggest tags for the project to the user in the project edit page.
 The tags are extracted from circuit elements used, project name, description.

 ##### Progress